hchasestevens/dockerfile-requirements/README.md

 Inlining requirements.txt files into Dockerfiles for better caching

 ## What does this do?
 Dockerfile-requirements gives you an easy way to inline `requirements.txt` requirements into a `Dockerfile` without manually having to keep the two in sync.
-This allows you to avoid the pain of cache invalidation and having to reinstall all your project's dependencies every time you add or update your `requirements.txt`.
+This allows you to avoid the pain of cache invalidation and having to reinstall all your project's dependencies every time you add to or update your `requirements.txt`.

 ## Installation
 ```bash